A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Conclusion

 \section{Conclusion}

-In this paper, we proposed CPFI-EIT, a hybrid learning framework combining CNN and PINN to address the challenges of full-inverse electrical impedance tomography (EIT).
+In this paper, we proposed a physics-embedded dual-learning imaging framework for EIT combining supervised network and unsupervised network to address the challenges of full-inverse electrical impedance tomography (EIT).
 Our method decouples the forward and inverse problems, overcoming the limitations of traditional PINN frameworks that rely on smooth conductivity assumptions and struggle with full-inverse EIT under non-smooth conditions.
-By replacing automatic differentiation with discrete numerical differentiation, CPFI-EIT effectively handles real-world scenarios involving sharp boundaries and highly non-smooth conductivity distributions.
-The forward CNN network in CPFI-EIT accurately predicts discrete potential distributions, capturing intricate spatial variations even under extreme conductivity contrasts, while the inverse PINN network ensures physically plausible conductivity reconstructions by adhering to the underlying PDE constraints.
+By replacing automatic differentiation with discrete numerical differentiation, the proposed approach effectively handles real-world scenarios involving sharp boundaries and highly non-smooth conductivity distributions.
+The forward CNN network in the proposed approach accurately predicts discrete potential distributions, capturing intricate spatial variations even under extreme conductivity contrasts, while the inverse PINN network ensures physically plausible conductivity reconstructions by adhering to the underlying PDE constraints.
 The method demonstrated strong robustness to noise, maintaining high-quality reconstructions even at low signal-to-noise ratios, and outperformed traditional algorithms, such as NOSER, Tikhonov, and TV priors, in both simulated and real-world experiments.
-CPFI-EIT was successfully applied to full-inverse EIT in real-world scenarios for the first time, clearly reconstructing the shapes and contours of inclusions and distinguishing between metallic and plastic materials.
-Despite the computational intensity of the inverse network, which requires multiple iterations for convergence, CPFI-EIT's promising performance opens the door for further optimization, and its robustness and scalability make it suitable for a wide range of practical applications.
-Future work will focus on accelerating the reconstruction process and expanding the framework to address more complex real-world challenges.
+The proposed approach was successfully applied to full-inverse EIT in real-world scenarios for the first time, clearly reconstructing the shapes and contours of inclusions and distinguishing between metallic and plastic materials.
+Despite the computational intensity of the inverse network, which requires multiple iterations for convergence, the proposed approach's promising performance opens the door for further optimization, and its robustness and scalability make it suitable for a wide range of practical applications.
+The proposed dual-learning design not only relaxes the smoothness requirement of conductivity and eliminates idealized boundary assumptions, but also significantly improves interpretability compared with traditional end-to-end CNN inversion.
+This framework provides a practical pathway toward clinically and industrially deployable PINN-enabled EIT.